 Powdered chalk or compressed chalk can be extremely useful in maximizing your grip, so your pull is strong and solid.

 Powdered chalk often comes in the shape of a brick or a ball.
-Balls of chalk are usually coated with a thin layer of mesh to allow you to chalk your hands without getting chalk everywhere.
+Chalk balls are usually coated with a thin layer of mesh to allow you to chalk your hands without getting chalk everywhere.
 Bricks should be used in the shape they’re manufactured, not broken into pieces.

 Loose powdered chalk is often sold by the bucket.